-LCCT is almost 62 miles (100km) from Kuala Lumpur city center and if you take taxi, it will cost you RM80 onwards (US$25) depending on your destination within the city.
-However, if you have many bags to carry, or have children with you, it may make sense to take taxi instead.
+LCCT is almost 62 miles (100km) from Kuala Lumpur city center and if you take a taxi, it will cost you RM80 onwards (US$25) depending on your destination within the city.
+However, if you have many bags to carry, or have children with you, it may make sense to take a taxi instead.

-2. KLIA transit: KL Sentral to LCCT
+2. KLIA Transit: KL Sentral to LCCT

 There is no direct train connection between Kuala Lumpur city centers to LCCT.
 However, KLIA Transit offers a train ride from KL Sentral Station in Kuala Lumpur to another station, Salak Tinggi, which is midway to LCCT.
 From this station, you will be transferred to a shuttle coach for the rest of the journey to LCCT.
-Current all-in fare is RM12.50.
+The current all-in fare is RM12.50.

 This option is too much of a hassle and I do not recommend it.
-However, if you are travelling during the rush hours, the city traffic can be bad.
+However, if you are traveling during the rush hours, the city traffic can be bad.
 Then this will be a better option.
 This train ride will skip that nasty traffic and when you get down at Salak Tinggi, traffic here should be good.

 3. KTM Komuter Train